 Artifex Mundi is back with another one of their Hidden Object Games (HOGs) on the PlayStation 4, developed by Brave Giant.
 This time though, it’s not a game which is part of a trilogy, unlike most of their games prior to this one.
 Noir Chronicles: City of Crime is a stand-alone adventure where no prior knowledge is required, all the backstory is presented within the game and its bonus chapter.
-That’s right, this is one of the games which has a bonus chapter which is unlocked upon completion of the main story.
+That’s right, this is one of the games which has a bonus chapter that is unlocked upon completion of the main story.

 Noir Chronicles: City of Crime is a bit darker than previous Artifex Mundi titles yet it’s not as dark as True Fear.
 Not only do we get involved in fist-based action sequences, but we also see a few people get shot – which I think is a first for the console HoG games.
 I suppose the question is, does Noir Chronicles offer anything new over the other HoGs out there at the moment?
 Let’s find out…

 Noir Chronicles: City of Crime opens with a rather dramatic cutscene.
 We’re shown a rather shady character and the back of a mysterious man who is seemingly pissed off at an article he’s just read in the paper.
 As such, he sends his minion to kill the reporter.
-Our protagonist, Fox Muld… sorry, Alfred Fox, a washed out detective, receives a call from Barbara (the reporter and his old flame) as she screams for help.
+Our protagonist, Fox Muld… sorry, Alfred Fox, a washed-out detective, receives a call from Barbara (the reporter and his old flame) as she screams for help.
 Upon hailing a cab, you arrive at her house in the dead of night in order to offer assistance in any way you can.

 However, you’re too late.
 Poor Barbara has been brutally murdered and it’s now up to you to investigate and solve this horrific event!
 As you work your way through various locations, you’ll begin to uncover the truth about what’s going on, Was this a crime of passion?
 Maybe her investigative journalism went too far into something she wasn’t supposed to uncover?
 Or perhaps it was simply a case of being in the wrong place at the wrong time?
 The only way you’ll find out is by retracing the villain’s steps and dive deep into the criminal underground.

-Noir Chronicles is a Hidden Object Game (HoG), if you’ve not seen or played one of these before, it’s a game which is made up of many beautifully hand-drawn locations which you can navigate through as you search for items to solve inventory puzzles as well as the infamous hidden object scenes.
+Noir Chronicles is a Hidden Object Game (HoG), if you’ve not seen or played one of these before, it’s a game that is made up of many beautifully hand-drawn locations which you can navigate through as you search for items to solve inventory puzzles as well as the infamous hidden object scenes.
 A Hidden Object Scene is exactly what you would expect something with that name would consist of.
 You’re shown an image with a multitude of items scattered all over the place and it’s up to you to find the items the game requests.
 This can sometimes be in the form of a word (which is quite hard if you don’t know what the named item actually is), an image, or a shadowy silhouette of said item.

 Now, just like other recent HoGs from Artifex Mundi, there is a decent amount of Hidden Object scenes for you to work through as you investigate the brutal murder, but a lot of the game is taken up by actual puzzles and inventory puzzles.
 Every time you solve one of the Hidden Object segments, you’ll keep one of the items you are tasked to find.
 You then use these in the exploration part of the game in order to unlock doors, activate statues, unlock chests, or as a gift or tool to get past a creature or person.
 If you’ve ever played old-school point-and-click adventure games, HoGs are like a casual version of those but with a more relaxed feeling as you can’t die and hints are provided in abundance should you get stuck.